 CFO Salary & Pay

 (Note: Salaries can differ based on industry, experience, and company policies.
-The above figures are estimates taken from glassdoor.com in 2023.)
+The above figures are estimates taken from Glassdoor.com.)

 These figures are averages.
-They vary by industry.
-They also vary by organisation size.
-They vary by responsibility level and by an individual’s experience and education.
+They vary by industry, organisation size, responsibility level and by an individual’s experience and education.

 What Factors Affect the Salaries of Chief Financial Officers?